-The descriptions and photos below all link to stories at The Big Outside that have more images and information about these trips—including when to apply for a backcountry permit, which is coming up soon for many of them.
+The descriptions and photos below all link to stories at The Big Outside that have more images and information about these trips (most of which require a paid subscription to read in full)—including detailed tips on planning each one yourself and when to apply for a backcountry permit, which is generally months in advance of a spring or fall trip.

-Although most trails here are quite rugged, the three so-called “corridor” trails, while strenuous, have better footing and moderate grades.
-The typically three-day hike south to north (one-way, can be done in either direction) via the South Kaibab and North Kaibab trails is 21 miles with 4,780 feet of descent and 5,761 feet of ascent; via the Bright Angel and North Kaibab, it’s 23.5 miles with 4,380 feet of descent and 5,761 feet of ascent.
+Although most trails here are quite rugged—and some routes on the map are not even maintained—the three so-called “corridor” trails, while strenuous, are maintained, don’t present the kind of scary exposure or difficult scrambling found on other trails, and have more frequent water availability.
+The typically three-day hike crossing from rim to rim (one-way, can be done in either direction) via the South Kaibab and North Kaibab trails is 21 miles with over 10,600 feet of cumulative ascent and descent; via the Bright Angel and North Kaibab, it’s 23.5 miles with over 10,100 feet of cumulative ascent and descent.

 The Narrows, Zion National Park

-Not surprisingly, this unrivaled adventure is among “My Top 10 Favorite Backpacking Trips” and “My 25 Most Scenic Days of Hiking Ever,” and our campsite in The Narrows graces my list of 25 favorite backcountry campsites.
+Not surprisingly, this unrivaled adventure ranks among “America’s Top 10 Best Backpacking Trips” and “My 25 Most Scenic Days of Hiking Ever,” and our campsite in The Narrows graces my list of 25 favorite backcountry campsites.